 During COVID-19, Daniel will conduct all initial inquiries via videoconference

 The Reverend Dr. Daniel Rodriguez Schlorff, a native Hoosier, has lived in Connecticut for the past 11 years.
 Locally ordained in 2000, Daniel is ministerially affiliated with the Alliance of Baptists and the American Protestant Union.
-In 2020, Daniel became Agent and Clergy Retirement Specialist with a Fortune 100 company and is licensed to sell insurance and annuities in Connecticut, Florida, New York, and Texas.
+In 2021, Daniel became Senior Agent with Abuntant Wealth Management (Stamford, CT).
 When not engaged in ministry or finance, Daniel enjoys contributing to his community as a board member, performing with the chamber chorus of Yale Camerata, playing the double bass for the American Chamber Orchestra, snuggling with his dog, reading poetry and nonfiction, and staying fit.